anurag-roy/tailwindcss-animate/docs/animation-timing-function.md

 ### Hover, focus, and other states

 Tailwind lets you conditionally apply utility classes in different states using variant modifiers.
-For example, use `hover:ease-in-out` to only apply the `ease-in-out` utility on hover.
+For example, use `hover:anim-ease-in-out` to only apply the `anim-ease-in-out` utility on hover.

 ```html
 <div class="animate-bounce anim-ease-linear hover:anim-ease-in-out">